Death smell

 The smell of death is a smell occurring during decomposition.
 It is made up of over 800 different chemicals.
-There have been efforts to synthesize death smell.
-It has also been use as evidence in court trials involving murder.
+There have been efforts to synthesize the smell of death.
+It has also been used as evidence in court trials involving murder.

+Decomposition produces a range of volatile compounds, including but not limited to: dimethyl disulfide, dimethyl trisulfide, cadaverine, putrescine, indole, as well as fatty acids.
+It has been observed that dimethyl disulfide and dimethyl trisulfide occur at higher rates compared to methanethiol.
+Additionally, anaerobic decomposition produces aldehydes, ketones and esters, which may add a "sickly-sweet" undertone.
+It is difficult to detect cadaverine and putrescine in conventional GC/MS techniques.
+However, these two diamines have indeed been identified via specialized analysis approaches in other forms of tissue breakdown or anaerobic bacteria.

 Composition research

 In 2004, the gasses released during decomposition began to be catalogued by the University of Tennessee Anthropological Research Facility.
 The research was prompted by a request for assistance in training cadaver dogs to determine if it is possible to distinguish the smell of human corpses from animals.
 An experiment bottled and stored decomposing flesh from various bodies of animals and humans, keeping all remains in identical conditions.
 Samples could be periodically taken from the remains over the 6-month test period and 452 organic compounds were recognized during this time.
 Pigs and humans share the largest amount of organic compounds, only 5 esters found to differentiate the two.